-- 15.1 No student shall engage in activity likely to interfere, in the broadest sense, with the proper functioning or activities of SOAS or those who work or study in SOAS or undertake action which otherwise damages SOAS. - 15.2 Students are required to comply with the SOAS Student Charter concerning freedom of expression and Code of Practice on the Booking and Conduct of Meetings held at SOAS. - 15.3 Students are required to comply with all regulations, policies, codes of practice and procedures from time to time laid down by, or with the authority of, the Board of Trustees or Academic Board and with all relevant legislation. - 15.4 Students are required to abide by the rules for its use as laid down from time to time by the library. - 15.5 Students are required to abide by the rules for the use of SOAS computer systems.
-Users must comply with the Data Protection Act insofar as it is relevant to their activities.
-They must report the existence of any files which are under their control and which fall under the terms of the Act to the Information Compliance Manager at SOAS.
-Conduct by a user in contravention of the Act or which may involve SOAS in a contravention of the Act is an offence.

-15.6 Contravention of Regulation 16 renders a student liable to penalties, which in serious cases may extend to suspension or termination of registration.
+- 15.1 No student shall engage in activity likely to interfere, in the broadest sense, with the proper functioning or activities of SOAS or those who work or study in SOAS or undertake action which otherwise damages SOAS. - 15.2 Students are required to comply with the Student Code of Conduct and the Policy of Freedom of Speech and the Conduct of Events. - 15.3 Students are required to comply with all regulations, policies, codes of practice and procedures from time to time laid down by, or with the authority of, the Board of Trustees or Academic Board and with all relevant legislation. - 15.4 Students are required to abide by the rules for its use as laid down from time to time by the Library. - 15.5 Students are required to abide by the rules for the use of SOAS computer systems.
+Users must comply with the General Data Protection Regulations insofar as they are relevant to their activities.
+Conduct by a user in contravention of GDPR or which may involve SOAS in a contravention is an offence. - 15.6 Contravention of Regulation 16 renders a student liable to penalties, which in serious cases may extend to suspension or termination of registration.
 Such penalties shall be imposed in accordance with the disciplinary or other procedures from time to time laid down by, or with the authority of, the Board of Trustees or Academic Board.